AlteriaX/WuWa-Configs/[Slow Update] Android/README.md

 ## Configs for Android

-Recommended to use the configs with Anti-Aliasing On in settings.

 On newer Android versions you need to use Shizuku to access the data folder, won't write a guide for this so do a Google search about it.

 Config location for Android: